Low Carbon Council

 Emission reduction actions

-Council is continually taking action to reduce its greenhouse gas emissions as part of its carbon neutral commitment.
+Council is continually taking action to reduce its greenhouse gas emissions as part of its low carbon commitment.

 The following actions are some of the ways Council is working to reduce its greenhouse gas emissions.